evagoras/acf_mappings_thread_safety_issue/README.md

 - Run the jMeter test.
 - Refresh the browser to see the errors.

-Any time the mapping `/test5` is not found, a new line will be added to the output with the mappings at that moment of time.
+Any time the mapping `/test5` is not found, a new line will be added to the output with the mappings at that moment in time.